GaryMcBay/mjpeg/README.md

 Forked from [HybridGroup](https://github.com/hybridgroup/mjpeg)

+# Changes
+- Adds support for streaming an MJPEG http response to Echo web server.
+- Added new func `StreamToEcho`.
+- `StreamToEcho` implements echo.Context to set header to image/jpeg content-type.
+- Writes and streams MJPEG to echo.

 # How to use
 - Initialise standard Echo server as [per](https://echo.labstack.com/cookbook/hello-world).
 - Define a Echo HTTP GET route.